PLL Brought Back This Character & It Might Break Our Hearts

 27. Were the boys excluded from the game on purpose?
 After years of the boys fighting to be included, it's interesting that they are fine with being lied to and left out now.

 28. Where is Mary Drake?
-It's an odd mum move that after telling Spencer she was her birth mother, she vanished without any follow up questions.
+It's an odd mom move that after telling Spencer she was her birth mother, she vanished without any follow up questions.

 Other important notes: